dereneaton/dereneaton.github.io/_posts/2014-05-21-Simulating-sequence-data-with-introgression.md

 {% endhighlight %}

 Hopefully this script will also be useful to others.
-I will have a follow-up post soon with some further examples and results of looking at the effects of topology and branch lengths on metrics for measuring introgression.
+It's pretty fun to play around with, I've been looking, for example, at what level of migration causes alternative topologies to become better supported than the true input (species) tree.
+Of course it depends on the topology, and how distant the introgressing taxa are, among several other factors.
+I will have a follow-up post soon with further examples and a few results of some such analyses.